CiscoDevNet/terraform-provider-aci/website/docs/d/epg_to_contract.html.markdown

 - `application_epg_dn` - (Required) Distinguished name of Parent EPG.
 Type: String.
 - `contract_name` - (Deprecated) Name of the Contract object to attach.
 Type: String.
-- `contract_dn` - (Required) Distinguished name of the Contract object to attach.
+- `contract_dn` - (Optional) Distinguished name of the Contract object to attach.
 Type: String.
 - `contract_type` - (Required) Type of the EPG to contract relationship object.
 Allowed values are "consumer" and "provider".
 Type: String.

 ## Attribute Reference